canada-ca/canada-ca.github.io/_posts/2020-02-05-method-to-measure.md

 The feedback we heard from institutions using this method was positive.
 It indicated a culture shift to top task management.

-* “The survey allows us to prioritize which section on the website should be optimized first, for example our focus/energy should go towards top tasks that are not performing as [well] as the other ones.” - Global Affairs Canada
+* “The survey allows us to prioritize which section on the website should be optimized first, for example our focus/energy should go towards top tasks that are not performing as [well] as the other ones.”

-* “Over the course of time, the findings of WES (Web Experience Survey) have played a part in the evolution of the Statistics Canada website.” - Statistics Canada
+* “Over the course of time, the findings of WES (Web Experience Survey) have played a part in the evolution of the Statistics Canada website.”

 For the next task collection request in 2020, we will ask that institutions use an online survey.